Lyndhurst, Hampshire

-Lyndhurst /lɪndhərst/ is a small town and civil parish situated in the New Forest National Park in Hampshire, England, about nine miles (9 mi) south-west of Southampton.
-Known as the "Capital of the New Forest", Lyndhurst houses the New Forest District Council and Court of Verderers.
+Lyndhurst /lɪndhərst/ is a village and civil parish situated in the New Forest in Hampshire, England, about nine miles (9 mi) south-west of Southampton.
+Known as the "capital of the New Forest", Lyndhurst houses the New Forest District Council and Court of Verderers.
 It is also a popular tourist attraction, with many independent shops, art galleries, cafés, museums, pubs and hotels.
-As of 2001 Lyndhurst had a population of 2,973, increasing to 3,029 at the 2011 Census.
+At the 2021 census, Lyndhurst had a population of 3,019.

-The name derives from an Old English name, comprising the words lind (lime tree) and hyrst (wooded hill).
-The first mention of Lyndhurst was in the Domesday Book of 1086 under the name 'Linhest'.
+Lyndhurst was first mentioned in the Domesday Book under the Old English name 'Linhest', meaning 'wooded hill with lime-trees'.
 The church of St. Michael and All Angels was built in the 1860s, and contains a fresco by Lord Leighton and stained-glass windows by Charles Kempe, William Morris, Edward Burne-Jones and others; Alice Liddell, the inspiration for Alice in Lewis Carroll's Alice's Adventures in Wonderland, is buried there.
-Glasshayes House (the former Lyndhurst Park Hotel) is the only surviving example of Sir Arthur Conan Doyle's architectural experimentation, and local folklore records Lyndhurst as the site of a Dragon-slaying, and as being haunted by the ghost of Richard Fitzgeorge de Stacpoole, 1st Duc de Stacpoole.
+Glasshayes House (the former Lyndhurst Park Hotel) is the only surviving example of Sir Arthur Conan Doyle's architectural experimentation, and local folklore records Lyndhurst as the site of a dragon slaying, and as being haunted by the ghost of Richard Fitzgeorge de Stacpoole, 1st Duc de Stacpoole.